alvaroBarrosoMato/consent-landing-embedded/README.md

       - IMPORTANT: Do NOT try to “set” fields by manipulating the DOM unless the docs explicitly provide a method.
 Prefill should rely on query parameters passed to the form URL and the OneTrust “Form Field Label” approach.

 E) Responsiveness:
    - CSS must be responsive using modern layout primitives (flex/grid) and a mobile breakpoint.
+Use your best design capabilities to build the best interface posible visually with CSS and great visuals.
    - The layout must remain usable on phones (stacked sections, readable buttons, no horizontal scrolling).

 STEP 2 — Output format constraints